 BMW Group has confirmed that in addition to a BMW X1 electric, a BMW 5 Series electric is also in the development.
 In the future, customers will have four variants in the BMW X1 and BMW 5 Series lines: diesel and petrol with 48-volt mild-hybrid electric system, plug-in hybrid electric and pure electric.

 The long-term goal of BMW Group is to sell more than 7 million electrified vehicles in 10 years, with around 66 percent of the electrified vehicle sales coming from pure electric vehicles.
 The company’s line-up will include 25 electrified models by 2023, and half of them will be fully electric.
 The German automaker is working on hydrogen fuel cell technology as well, with the belief that it will be the ultimate one for protecting our climate.

 Recall the Zinoro 1E from the BMW-Brilliance joint venture?

-BMW, through its Chinese joint venture in 2015, introduced the Zinoro 1E based on the first generation BMW X1.
+BMW Group, through its Chinese joint venture in 2015, introduced the Zinoro 1E based on the first generation BMW X1.
 Powered by a 125 kW electric motor that produced a peak torque of 250 Nm, the Zinoro 1E had three battery packs mounted under the hood, centre and the gasoline tank.
 The makeshift EV which came before the BMW i3 was good enough for a range of 150 kilometers.
-The vehicle was not sold in large numbers, just leased to Chinese customers who got a taste of premium electric mobility and the first ‘official’ BMW X1 electric variant.
+The vehicle was not sold in large numbers, just leased to Chinese customers who got a taste of premium electric mobility and can pride themselves for having driven the first ‘official’ BMW electric crossover.